Trust in Digital Life

 Leuven, 14/15 March 2018

 The spring TDL working group meeting was hosted by KU Leuven.
 Professor Bart Preneel gave the keynote address.
 The meeting reviewed and discussed the latest activities of the three working groups, Blockchain, Personal Data and Securing ICDs as well as the current TDL Sprint and the Next Generation Sprint initiative.
-The meeting report will be available shortly.
+The meeting report is available below.

 14 December 2017